preetisawant/runtimes/liberty/updates.md

 {: #latest_updates}

 ## A list of the latest updates in the Liberty buildpack.

+### April 1, 2019: Updated Liberty buildpack v3.30-20190325-1301

+* The default Liberty runtime GA version was changed to the `19.0.0.3` release.
+* The alternate Liberty runtime GA version is also the `19.0.0.3` release.
+* The Cloudant client libraries were updated to 2.15.0.
+* The IBM JRE version was updated to 8 SR5 FP30.

 ### March 1, 2019: Updated Liberty buildpack v3.29-20190223-2128